A Presidential farewell from Simon Cathcart

 This special issue of Transactions was commissioned to highlight the lasting impact of the work published in the journal and provide a link from the society’s past to its goals for the future.
 To achieve this, we invited a number of eminent specialists to identify a key article from the Transactions archives and write a commentary that would briefly summarise the article, discuss its significance to the subject area, place it in the context of current thinking and link it where appropriate in relation to the RSTMH strategy.”

-To read more of my editorial or the commentaries, go to the OUP website.
+You can read more of my editorial and the commentaries on the OUP website.
 I anticipate that, given the response to our call for papers to be included in this edition, we will follow up with further commentaries in the future.

 My next role, the first as Past President will allow me more freedom to contribute to key areas of the strategy and focus on our meeting in Liverpool next year, the European Congress on Tropical Medicine and International Health (ECTMIH).